scottburack/plannerFrontend/README.md

 Users have a private dashboard where they can see all the events for all their groups on a calendar, a journal that logs past events, and direct messaging with other users.
 Users can create groups.
 Each group has their own dashboard.
-Here users can invite other users to join, add events by searching for nearby activies using the Yelp API or add events without the search, upvote/downvote events, check the gorup calendar, and contrubute to the group message board.
+Here users can invite other users to join, add events by searching for nearby activies using the Yelp API or add events without the search, upvote/downvote events, check the group calendar, and contribute to the group message board.

 Front-end built with...
 React.js, Redux, Ant Design, CSS